 Kingston University is fully committed to achieving the principles of the Concordat.
-Our Gap Analysis and Action Plan 2016-2018 (PDF) was published in 2016, subsequently our Two-Year Review, and updated Action Plan for 2018-20 demonstrates the support we already provide in our commitment to the career development of researchers.
-Our 2016-20 review (PDF) and new Four Year Action Plan 2020-2024 (Excel) show the plans we have in place over the next two years to improve that support further.
+Our Gap Analysis and Action Plan 2016-2018 (PDF) was published in 2016, subsequently our Two-Year Review, and updated Action Plan for 2018-20 demonstrates the support we provide in our commitment to the career development of researchers.
+Our 2016-20 review (PDF) and new Four Year Action Plan 2020-2024 (Excel) show the plans we have in place to improve that support further.

 A nationwide process enables UK HEIs to gain the European Commission's HR Excellence in Research Award, which acknowledges their alignment with the principles of the European Charter for Researchers and Code of Conduct for their Recruitment.
 Kingston is one of 268 institutions across Europe with the Award (95 UK and 173 in other European countries).
 Institutions who have gained the recognition are listed on the EURAXESS.